Robert E. Lee: Legacy

-Robert E. Lee has been commemorated on U.S. postage stamps at least five times, the first one being a commemorative stamp that also honored Stonewall Jackson, issued in 1936.
+Lee has been commemorated on U.S. postage stamps at least five times, the first one being a commemorative stamp that also honored Stonewall Jackson, issued in 1936.
 A second "regular-issue" stamp was issued in 1955.
 He was commemorated with a 32-cent stamp issued in the American Civil War Issue of June 29, 1995.
 His horse Traveller is pictured in the background.

-Washington and Lee University in Lexington, Virginia was commemorated on its 200th anniversary on November 23, 1948, with a 3-cent postage stamp.
+Washington and Lee University in Lexington, Virginia was commemorated on its 200th anniversary on November 23, 1948, with a three-cent postage stamp.
 The central design is a view of the university, flanked by portraits of generals George Washington and Robert E. Lee.
-Lee was again commemorated on a commemorative stamp in 1970, along with Jefferson Davis and Thomas J. "Stonewall" Jackson, depicted on horseback on the 6-cent Stone Mountain Memorial commemorative issue, modeled after the actual Stone Mountain Memorial carving in Georgia.
+Lee was again commemorated on a commemorative stamp in 1970, along with Jefferson Davis and Thomas J. "Stonewall" Jackson, depicted on horseback on the six-cent Stone Mountain Memorial commemorative issue, modeled after the actual Stone Mountain Memorial carving in Georgia.
 The stamp was issued on September 19, 1970, in conjunction with the dedication of the Stone Mountain Confederate Memorial in Georgia on May 9, 1970.
 The design of the stamp replicates the memorial, the largest high relief sculpture in the world.
 It is carved on the side of Stone Mountain 400 feet above the ground.

 Stone Mountain also led to Lee's appearance on a commemorative coin, the 1925 Stone Mountain Memorial half dollar.
 During the 1920s and '30s dozens of specially designed half dollars were struck to raise money for various events and causes.
 This issue had a particularly wide distribution, with 1,314,709 minted.
 Unlike some of the other issues it remains a very common coin.

 In 1865, after the war, Lee was paroled and signed an oath of allegiance, asking to have his citizenship of the United States restored.
 However, his application was not processed by Secretary of State William Seward, and as a result Lee did not receive a pardon and his citizenship was not restored.
-On January 30, 1975, Senate Joint Resolution 23, A joint resolution to restore posthumously full rights of citizenship to General R. E. Lee was introduced into the Senate by Senator Harry F. Byrd Jr. (I-VA), the result of a five-year campaign to accomplish this.
+On January 30, 1975, Senate Joint Resolution 23, "A joint resolution to restore posthumously full rights of citizenship to General R. E. Lee" was introduced into the Senate by Senator Harry F. Byrd Jr. (I-VA), the result of a five-year campaign to accomplish this.
 Proponents portrayed the lack of pardon as a mere clerical error.
 The resolution, which enacted Public Law 94–67, was passed, and the bill was signed by President Gerald Ford on August 5.

+World War II general George S. Patton said he had prayed to a portrait of General Lee, as well as one of Stonewall Jackson, as a young child, believing them to be portraits of God and Jesus, and associating their features with his perceptions of the two men.